suruliraajan/laravel-study-guide/README.md

 ### API Throttling and Rate Limiting

 - Implementing rate limiting for API routes.
-- Customizing rate limiting logic for different user roles and for some other conditions..
+- Customizing rate limiting logic for different user roles and for some other conditions.

+### Real time Broadcasting

+- Using Laravel Echo for real-time events.
+- Setting up broadcasting with Pusher, Redis, or other drivers.
+- Using channels and broadcasting events.